Rachael’s experiences of CHC

 I don’t think a lot of health and care professionals know enough about CHC, and don’t have enough support.
 Although our Social Worker was great, she’d never done a DST before and she didn’t understand what she was supposed to be arguing.

-We have finally been given an appeal date after prompting the assessor once again.
-It’s two years since we first applied for CHC, but I don’t feel I am anywhere near the end of the battle.
+We were finally given an appeal date after prompting the assessor once again.
+It took two years since we first applied for CHC and felt like a constant battle.

 I have been through so many emotions – anger, embarrassment, exhaustion, pure frustration.
-I’m a carer for two vulnerable people who I know I have very little time left with, and I’m wasting it arguing with people who are supposed to be helping us.
+I had very little time left with Grandad, and I wasted it arguing with people who were supposed to be helping us.

 Rachael’s grandma and grandad on their 50th wedding anniversary